 - Fast hear rate

-Health Conditions that Make Propoxyphene Dangerous
+Health Conditions That Make Tricyclic Antidepressants Dangerous

 The FDA requires drug companies that all their tricyclic antidepressants products carry a black-box warning on the label that says that these drugs make some people commit suicide or have suicidal thoughts.